What is HPV? (Human Papillomavirus)

 What are HPV symptoms?

-Rough HPV warts appear in the genital area.
-Symptoms may show up weeks, months, or years after getting infected with HPV.
+• Rough HPV warts appear in the genital area.
+Symptoms can appear weeks, months, or years after contracting HPV.
 Genital warts can spread to others, but they don’t cause any harm.

-Cervical cancer can affect bathroom habits, like peeing or pooping.
-But other things can also cause these problems.
+• Cervical cancer can affect going to the bathroom, but other things can too.
 Regular check-ups, like Pap smears, can find cervical cancer early and make treatment easier.

-HPV mainly causes cervical cancer, which is the most common.
-Other types of cancer linked to it are much less common.
-These include Penile, Vaginal, Vulvar, and Anal cancer.
-Not everyone with HPV will get cancer.
+• HPV mostly causes cervical cancer, which is the most common.
+Other types of cancer related to it are less common, such as Penile, Vaginal, Vulvar, and Anal cancer.
+Not everyone with HPV will develop cancer.

 It is spread thru skin to skin contact during oral, vaginal or anal sex.
 This included intimate touching.